alexsabine/CRR/CRR_COMPREHENSIVE_SUMMARY.md

 ### What Remains Open

-**The CV = Ω/2 proof.** The equipartition argument (σ(C*) = 1/2 from the Dirac delta distributing unit mass equally) is the current best candidate.
-It is structurally consistent with conjugate-variable uncertainty products (Heisenberg, Gabor).
-A formal proof remains open.
+**The CV = Ω/2 proof.** The Bernoulli argument (σ(C*) = 1/2 from the maximum-entropy binary partition of the Dirac delta's unit mass) provides a rigorous derivation: the 1/2 is the standard deviation of a Bernoulli(1/2) variable, not a free choice.
+The identification of each rupture event's boundary crossing as a Bernoulli trial is well-motivated (binary partition, symmetric, dimensionless coordinate) but is itself a commitment rather than a theorem derived from measure theory alone.

 **The Ω = 1/φ derivation.** The identification of Ω with the inverse of phase traversed is motivated by information geometry (Bonnet-Myers theorem).
 A first-principles derivation from the axioms alone is desirable.